enjoy quality time

 200 years in the making

-From its beginnings as a tiny local brewpub 200 years ago, Royal Dutch has become a global brand today
+From its small beginnings as a local brewpub 200 years ago, Royal Dutch has become one of Holland’s most respected beers – crafted to bring people together.

 200 years in the making

-From its beginnings as a tiny local brewpub 200 years ago, Royal Dutch has become a global brand today – respected as an icon of brewing excellence.
+From its small beginnings as a local brewpub 200 years ago, Royal Dutch has become one of Holland’s most respected beers – crafted to bring people together.

 Hand crafted beginnings